Bagoum/danmokou/docs/articles/language/guide2.md

 The `preloop` property runs arbitrary script code by compiling the provided code block into a delegate (similar to VTP and GCXF) and executing it.
 It runs this delegate once before each repeater loop.
-Similarly, there also exist `start` (run once before all repeater loops), `postloop` (run once after each repeater loop), and `end` (run after all repeater loops).
+Similarly, there also exist `start` (run before all repeater loops), `postloop` (run once after each repeater loop), and `end` (run after all repeater loops).
 In addition, we can also use the `exec` StateMachine to run arbitrary code at any point. (`exec` can also be an AsyncPattern or SyncPattern.)
 The argument type of all of these methods is `ErasedGCXF`, which is similar to `GCXF<T>` except its return value is ignored.

 ```c#
 gtr {